TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-25-how-to-deprecate-php-package-without-leaving-anyone-behind.md

 ### 3. Inform People on All Possible Places They can Meet Your Package

-There are many various sources to get in contact with your package.
+How many places are there to get in contact with your package?
 Programmer A added package to his composer, programmer B read about it on Github, programmer C saw a blog post that your wrote about it.

 To make sure there are no deprecation leaks, put a sign on all sources: